csmithswim/HotelRhodeIsland/README.md

-displayAvailable - returns all available rooms to screen. checkIn - returns a new List<Rooms> when a customer checkins in. checkOut - returns a new List<Rooms> when a customer checks out. checkCreditCard - returns a boolean value when a customer's credit card is passed as a paramter. toString method to print hotel objects to screen.
+displayAvailable - returns all available rooms to screen. checkIn - returns a new List<Rooms> when a customer checkins in. checkOut - returns a new List<Rooms> when a customer checks out. checkCreditCard - returns a boolean value when a customer's credit card is passed as a parameter. toString method to print hotel objects to screen.

 Room class: